DCSIMG

 Overview

-Environment and Climate Change Canada’s (ECCC) CMIP6 statistically downscaled agroclimatic indices are an updated version of the CMIP5 agroclimatic indices dataset making use of the new set of downscaled scenarios (CanDCS-U6) created by the Pacific Climate Impacts Consortium (PCIC).
-The statistically downscaled climate indices are available for historical simulations (1951-2014) and three new emissions scenarios called “Shared Socioeconomic Pathways” (SSPs), SSP1-2.6, SSP2-4.5, and SSP5-8.5 (2015-2100), at a 10 x 10 km degree grid resolution.
+EEnvironment and Climate Change Canada’s (ECCC) CMIP6 statistically downscaled agroclimatic indices are an updated version of the CMIP5 dataset.
+They use downscaled projections (CanDCS-U6) from the Pacific Climate Impacts Consortium (PCIC).
+The indices span a historical time period (1951-2014) and three future emissions scenarios called “Shared Socioeconomic Pathways” (SSPs), SSP1-2.6, SSP2-4.5, and SSP5-8.5 (2015-2100).
+The data are available on a 10 by 10 km grid.

 CMIP6 statistically downscaled agroclimatic indices based on the CanDCS-U6 (CanDCS-U6: Canadian Downscaled Climate Scenarios–Univariate method from CMIP6)